Understanding Chinese characters

 It was during the following Han dynasty that the characters took the step of being square in form with straight strokes and not curves.
 The 隶书 Lì shū ‘clerical script’ and 楷书 kǎi shū ‘standard script’ had evolved during the Qin dynasty because they were faster to write with a brush than the older ‘seal’ forms.
 The regular ‘kaishu’ script has less variation of stroke than ‘lishu’; Lishu is more suited to calligraphy.
 Writing individual strokes in this script with a brush is slow, and so for reason of speed and also artistry a different script is used.
 The common form of this running or cursive script is 草书 cǎo shū ‘grass script’ but this can be challenging to read.

 By the Song dynasty the printing of books became common.
 In a break to using a brush, the characters were engraved on wood with a knife.
-This made straight strokes easier to make than curves and use thin horizontal but thick vertical strokes.
+This made straight strokes easier to make than curves.
+It uses thin horizontal but thick vertical strokes.
 This 宋体字 Sòng tǐ zì style of calligraphy is still commonly seen in books and fine art.

 Picture characters